dottanic/dottanic/README.md

 🐙 : I'm mostly AFK, but I also watch :eye::eye:.
 Feel free to interact!
 I'll try my best to respond.

-🍣 : I don't have TT/TD so you can do whatever you want to me.
+🍣 : I like cuddles!
+I don't have TT/TD so you can do whatever you want to me.
 I'll just hide you if you're really pushing it
 > I'm not gonna respond if you continuosly boop me, use your words.

 🥩 : If you think "do not take inspiration from my skins!" is a reasonable thing to say then you're entitled and delusional.
 I'm gonna take *sooo* much inspiration from your skins out of spite.